 3- Don’t forget that many cosmetics shoppers are often very motivated by prestigious status.
 Always keep this in mind while deciding a reward structure.

-Note: For a great illustration of a cosmetics loyalty program success, check out our client Murad’s case study.
-After we combined UGC with a loyalty program, Murad saw an 18% increase in the conversion rate along with the acquisition of 150,000 loyal members in only 6 months.
+Note: For a great illustration of a cosmetics loyalty program success, check out Murad’s story.
+After combining UGC with a loyalty program, Murad saw an 18% increase in the conversion rate along with the acquisition of 150,000 loyal members in only 6 months.
 Don’t forget to learn about the power of referrals for cosmetics, either!
 For even more loyalty insights, take a look at some of the following white papers and posts, too!